Quantum spin systems on infinite lattices: Infinite tensor products

 With the help of the tensor product defined above we can now define the observable algebra for the systems we are interested in.
 The observable algebra generated by the $\sigma_n^i$ defined in the first section of this chapter is an example.
 Here we will give a general construction of such algebras and show how we can define a norm to obtain a $C^*$-algebra.
 Again, we restrict to the case of quantum spin systems.
 The theory is developed in full generality in, e.g.,~\cite{MR887100,MR1441540}.

 The starting point is a set $\Gamma$ labelling the sites of the system.
 We will always assume that $\Gamma$ is countable.
-In many cases $\Gamma$ will have some more structure, for example we can take $\Gamma = \mathbb{Z}^d$.
+In many cases $\Gamma$ will have additional structure, for example if we take $\Gamma = \mathbb{Z}^d$.
 In that case there is a natural action of the translation group on the set of sites.
-This will induce a group of translations on the observable algebra, and allows us to talk about translation invariant system.
-An important theme will always be \emph{locality}.
+This will induce an action of the group of translations on the observable algebra, and allows us to talk about translation invariant systems.
+An important theme will always be \idx{locality}.
 This is concerned with operators acting only on a subset of the sites.